Passenger’s Fart Causes Inflight Brawl, Plane Forced To Make Emergency Landing

 — Transavia (@transavia) November 27, 2017

 The 25-year-old law student at Rotterdam sees the entire affair as humiliating for her and her unidentified sister because they had no involvement in the fight inside the plane.
-She believes that they have been singled out because they were of Moroccan descent.
+She believes that they had been singled out because they were of Moroccan descent.

 “Do they sometimes think that all Moroccans cause problems?
-That’s why we do not let it sit.”
+That’s why we do not let it sit.

 “We had no idea who these boys were, we just had the bad luck to be in the same row and we didn’t do anything.
 All I will say is that the crew were really provocative and stirred things up.”

 The four passengers were subsequently released since they did not violate any rules in Austria.
-However, all four will no longer be allowed in any Transavia Airlines flight.
-The airlines maintain that the two ladies who were asked to get off the plane were also involved.
+However, all four will no longer be allowed on any Transavia Airlines flight.
+The airline maintains that the two ladies who were asked to get off the plane were also involved.

 The airline stands behind their crew, and they have also released a statement involving the brawl between the passenger who farted and the people involved.